keanehauck/keanehauck.github.io/collections/_activeresearch/investigations-into-3-color-peg-solitaire.md

 ![3-Color Rules](/images/research/peg-solitaire/3color.png "Davis et al., 2020")

 Adding this ruleset drastically changes what we know about the solvability of different types of graphs.
+Until recently, this section was titled "Investigations into 3-color Peg Solitaire," but recently we expanded our focus to all numbers of colors through a generalization of the ruleset.

-Under the guidance of my advisor, Dr. Lauren Grimley, I have done work to prove the solvability of all boards of height 4 and 5, and have inductively proven the number of starting positions on triangle boards up to symmetry.
+Under the guidance of my advisor, Dr. Lauren Grimley, I have done work to prove the solvability of all triangle boards for all colors, and have inductively proven the number of starting positions on triangle boards up to symmetry.

-A brief write-up of our work can be found [here.](/images/research/peg-solitaire/PegSolitaire.pdf)
+Our work is currently quite volatile, as new solution strategies are uncovered quite frequently.
+For the most current information available, feel free to email me.